 fees includes commissions and other charges.

-[Section 38 inserted by No. 9 of 2008 s.
+[Section 38 inserted: No. 9 of 2008 s.
 24.]

 38A.
 Scale of fees

 (1) The Public Trustee shall from time to time, in accordance with the current agreement, determine a scale of fees for a function performed, or a service provided, by the Public Trustee under this Act or any other written law.